woojoo666/arcana-notes/notes9.md

 and making them work with time streams

-how does this fit into the idea that actor model is indeeterminant actor model languages like Pony use naive message passing but they might have behavior that depends on message arrival order eg receiving asynchronous print commands
+how does this fit into the idea that actor model is indeterminant actor model languages like Pony use naive message passing but they might have behavior that depends on message arrival order eg receiving asynchronous print commands